formsandflows/PACo/Components/PACo_Button_A.md

 ![image](https://user-images.githubusercontent.com/35654198/235982340-10a1d796-453c-45cd-9c4d-4aacc4de5723.png)

+You can use the canvas app "PACo Examples" for a better understanding of, and to experiment with, this canvas component.

 ## Custom properties

 | Display name | Property type | Property definition | Data type | Description | Memo